 AUTHORISATION OF FUNDING

-Currently Austria, Germany, Luxembourg, Norway and the United Kingdom have pre-approved funding for this Kick-start activity.
+Currently Austria, Germany, Luxembourg, Norway, Ireland and the United Kingdom have pre-approved funding for this Kick-start activity.
 Applications from any other Member State will require a letter of approval from their National Delegation.
 Switzerland is not supporting kick-start activities.